Flow Matching is Adaptive to Manifold Structures: Introduction

 \subsection{Other relevant literature}

-In the context of manifold-based generative modeling, our work is most closely related to \citet{tang2024adaptivity, judith2024convergence}, which develop diffusion-model theory showing how diffusion dapts to data geometry.
+In the context of manifold-based generative modeling, our work is most closely related to \citet{tang2024adaptivity, judith2024convergence}, which develop diffusion-model theory showing how diffusion adapts to data geometry.
 While conceptually aligned, our setting differs in a fundamental way: flow matching is a {simulation-free} alternative to diffusion, with a distinct training objective and proof strategy.
 Accordingly, our technical approach is closer in spirit to the tools used in \citet{gao2024gaussian} and \citet{Kunkel2025_1000188527} to derive non-asymptotic convergence guarantees.
 The work of \citet{chen2023flow} studies an empirical form of flow matching on manifolds in a different regime, where both the learned velocity field and the induced flow remain entirely supported on the manifold.
 In contrast, our analysis allows the dynamics to evolve in the ambient space, while still adapting to the intrinsic geometry through the target distribution.

 A few recent works study error analysis and convergence rates for flow matching \citep{gao2024convergence, marzouk2024distribution, fukumizu2024flow, kunkel2025distribution, zhouerror}.
 However, these results focus on targets supported in the full ambient space and do not explicitly exploit manifold geometry.
 In particular, the rates in \citet{gao2024convergence} and \citet{zhouerror} are not near minimax-optimal.
+Concurrent work by \citet{roy2026low} establishes iteration complexity bounds for rectified flow that adapt to the intrinsic dimension of the target support.

 Beyond statistical error analysis, flow matching has also been studied from several complementary perspectives, including deterministic straightening \citep{liu2022flow, bansal2024wasserstein, kornilov2024optimal}, fast sampling \citep{hu2024flow, gui2025depthfm}, latent structures \citep{dao2023flow, hu2024latent}, and discrete analogues \citep{davis2024fisher, gat2024discrete, su2025theoretical, cheng2025alpha}, among others.